List of 40 Famous Forests in India to visit

 Buxa Tiger Reserve Timings

-Note:- 16 June to 15 September is the monsoon season; safari is closed in the Dooars region due to rain and animal breeding.
+Note:- 16 June to 15 September is the monsoon season; the safari is closed in the Dooars region due to rain and animal breeding.

 Buxa Tiger Reserve is Famous for Which Animal